nalej/docs/docs/web/infrastructure/ecandagents.md

 ![All the info about the EC](../../img/infra_eca_ecinfo.png)

-Here we can see, apart from the information we already had, the list of assets attached to a specific EC.
+Here we can see the information we already had, and the list of assets attached to a specific EC.

 **Install agent**